joshuadahlunr/CPE400-Peer-2-Peer-File-Transfer/README.md

 ## Build

+**NOTE: This project has been built using c++17, thus a compiler capable of supporting that version is required.
+Any modern linux compiler should be supported.
+The project hasn't been tested on windows but it should (theoretically) work fine.**

-From a linux command console
+From a command console

     git clone https://github.com/joshuadahlunr/CPE400-Peer-2-Peer-File-Transfer
     git submodule init